-From what I observe, when it comes to measuring the patient experience, good survey design is rare.
+From what I observe, when it comes to measuring patient experience in healthcare, good survey design is rare.
 And using mixed methods to uncover insights is rarer still.
-Hear me discuss survey best practices at upcoming webinar on September 19th.

 Take for example a survey I received last week from Kaiser Permanente, one of the largest HMOs on the West Coast.
 I had a very short call with a doctor to get a referral.
 About a day later, I received a request to take a survey.